 What is an ‘umbrella company’?

 An umbrella company is a company that acts as an employer to agency workers, such as supply teachers.
 The teacher is legally employed by the umbrella company, not the agency.
 The umbrella company will usually pass on to the teacher various costs such as the employer’s National Insurance contributions and the umbrella company’s fee.
-Revised tax rules applying from April 2016 mean that supply teachers working through an umbrella company can no longer claim tax relief on home to work travel and subsistence expenses.
+Revised tax rules applying from April 2016 mean that supply teachers working through an umbrella company can no longer claim tax relief on home-to-work travel and subsistence expenses.

 Many supply agencies will try to insist that supply teachers are employed by umbrella companies.
-You do not, however, have to agree to this and should ask to be paid by the agency instead on a PAYE basis if you wish.
+You do not have to agree to this and should ask to be paid by the agency on a PAYE basis if you wish.
 The NEU strongly advises members to be fully informed before entering into any formal contractual relationship with umbrella companies and also strongly advises members against working as a supply teacher under ‘limited company’ arrangements.

 What are the Agency Worker Regulations (AWR)?

-The teacher’s pay rate should then be assessed according to the school’s pay policy in the same way as for a directly employed supply teacher (although this does not now necessarily guarantee a particular pay rate).
+The teacher’s pay rate should be assessed according to the school’s pay policy in the same way as for a directly employed supply teacher (although this does not now necessarily guarantee a particular pay rate).

-What about “zero hours” contracts?
+What about ‘zero-hours’ contracts?

-Zero hours contracts are the most extreme example of precarious employment for teachers.
+Zero-hours contracts are the most extreme example of precarious employment for teachers.
 There is no legal definition of a zero-hours contract.
 Their terms vary but what they have in common is that there is no guarantee of work or pay from one week to the next.
 They are encountered in the school and college sector, particularly in ancillary education services.